Smith-TI/rock-paper-scissors/README.md

 - Play Mirror Move
 - Interactions between different moves

 ### Design Pattern:

 - We see that each move has different behaviour when interacting with different moves.
 - All these interactions must be implemented in their own class to make sure that the open/close principle is followed.
+- For the interactions between different moves, I choose the `stratergy` design pattern.

 - We also have a need to create different moves based on what is requested (random move, mirror move, etc.)
 - I simply choose the `factory` design pattern for creation of these moves as it seems the most apt.